 In addition, in CBT, the educational part is essential, and as in most types of therapy, the therapeutic relationship is critical.
 This relationship is essential and allows an ever-evolving formulation of the client’s issues (Fenn and Byrne, 2013).

 Unlike humanistic or existentialist psychotherapies, CBT is focused on the present and works with goals set up in collaboration with the client.
 Goals should be specific, measurable, achievable, realistic and time-limited.
-This gives a clear direction to where to go and allows to measure success (Fenn and Byrne, 2013).
+This gives a clear direction to where to go and allows measuring success (Fenn and Byrne, 2013).

 Finally, CBT is limited in time, with a limited number of sessions (typically between 5 and 30 sessions).
 This helps achieve the goals, as having a deadline forces therapists and clients to focus on what is essential and prevents wandering around issues of less significance.